evanwill/refine-with-grel/content/basics/2-variables.md

 nav: Variables
 ---

-Refine provides a set of *variables*{:.term} to access your data inside of expressions.
+Refine provides a set of [*Variables*](https://openrefine.org/docs/manual/expressions#variables){:.term .docs-link} to access your data inside of expressions.

-The most commonly used [variables](https://openrefine.org/docs/manual/expressions#variables) include:
+The most commonly used variables include:

 - `value` -- the value of the current cell, generally your starting point!
 - `cells` -- an array of all the cells of the current row.